Staff and registered students of the University of Surrey are members of the Library and can use the full range of services and resources

-Users are responsible for the safe-keeping of their card and may be charged to replace lost or damaged cards
+Users are responsible for the safe-keeping of their card and may be charged replacement costs if it is lost or damaged

-It is the responsibility of Library users to ensure their contact details are correct and that the University is informed of any change of address
+It is the responsibility of Library users to ensure their contact details are correct and must inform the University of any change of address

 Users must produce their campus or membership card if requested to do so by a member of staff.

 Loans and renewals may only be carried out in person using a valid campus or membership card, or online using a membership number and Library PIN